What is the date of Columbus Winter Beerfest?

 You are more likely to find beers by distributor rather than by style or alphabetical order.
 The best way to locate the beer you want is to check the map- available at no cost through our website or find a printed version near the main entrance.

 Yes.
 Be prepared for beers to run out toward the end of the each session Why?
 For a variety of reasons: some beers appeal to the sampling appetites of many, and therefore sell faster – so there is a good chance that the beer “everyone is talking about” will probably run out earlier in the session.
 However, it will be pouring again when we open for the next session.
 If you are coming to taste specific beers, we recommend you come earlier in the session.
 The beer is ordered and provided so that the most number of people can try them.

 Is there any food on site?

-There will be several food trucks on-site offering a variety of great food and non-alcoholic beverages.
+There will be a few food booth on-site offering a variety of great food and non-alcoholic beverages.
 These vendors usually accept both cash and credit.

 Can I bring outside food and beverage into the venue?